 Title loans are legal when the borrower's vehicle is used as collateral for the amount borrowed.
 But before you're approved, you must ensure the lender is licensed within the state and follows the proper interest rate and payment term caps.

 Customers can only take out one title loan at a time, and you need to pass a budget test to ensure the monthly payment is no more than 35% of your monthly income.
+While there's no limit on the amount you can borrow, most licensed lenders will cap your loan amount at $25,000 in Florida.

 Auto Title Loan Repossession Laws In Florida